 Medication and supplies ordered by Student Health physicians and practitioners can usually be provided on the premises to students at or near cost.
-The Health Center encourages use of the Vanderbilt Card, cash, or check for purchase of medication and supplies.
-Some routine laboratory tests are provided without charge, but a charge is made for diagnostic tests or treatment provided elsewhere, including any location in the Vanderbilt Medical Center or Vanderbilt Clinics.
+The Health Center encourages use of the Vanderbilt Card, cash, check or student account for purchase of medication and supplies.
+Some routine laboratory tests are provided at minimal costs, but customary lab fees will be billed for diagnostic tests or treatment provided elsewhere, including any location in the Vanderbilt Medical Center or Vanderbilt Clinics.
 If a student is referred to a specialist, charges incurred are the responsibility of the student.